FredKSchott/snowpack/README.md

 - **Flexible** 🧘‍♂️ Handles dependency trees of any size, even ones that includes legacy Common.js packages.
 - **HTTP/2 Optimized** ⚡️ No more huge JS bundles.
 Browsers only download dependencies when they change.

-@pika/web installs dependencies to a new `web_modules/` directory.
+@pika/web installs npm packages as single `.js` files to a new `web_modules/` directory.
 If your dependency exports an [ES "module" entrypoint](https://github.com/rollup/rollup/wiki/pkg.module) in its `package.json` manifest, it is supported.
-Even if it internally depends on legacy Common.js dependencies, @pika/web should be able to handle it.
+Even if it internally depends on other npm packages (even legacy Common.js packages) @pika/web should be able to handle it.

-With zero configuration, @pika/web installs each dependency as a single file that runs natively in the browser.
-Bundling packages on a per-module basis makes it easy to build a web application that runs fast and caches well.
+Bundling packages on a per-module basis like this makes it easy to build a web application that runs fast and caches well.
 Updating a single dependency won't force a complete re-download of your web application.
 [More on performance below.](#performance)

 > ┻┳|
 > ┳┻| _